West Virginia v. EPA: Supreme Court

 Nineteen other states, led by West Virginia, and power companies challenged the D.C.
 Circuit's ruling, asserting that the decision gives the EPA too much power in regulating emissions.
 The states that joined West Virginia were Alabama, Alaska, Arkansas, Georgia, Indiana, Kansas, Louisiana, Missouri, Mississippi, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Texas, Utah, and Wyoming.
+The case was "the product of a coordinated, multiyear strategy by Republican attorneys general and conservative allies."

 In October 2021, four separate petitions (including two from coal corporations and one from North Dakota) were filed, asking the Court to review not only the D.C.
 Circuit's decision but the interpretation of what powers the EPA has been given by Congress through the Clean Air Act to apply to existing plants under § 7411(d).
 In the case of West Virginia's petition, there was concern that with the interpretation of § 7411(d) made by the D.C.
 Circuit court, the EPA "can set standards on a regional or even national level, forcing dramatic changes in how and where electricity is produced, as well as transforming any other sector of the economy where stationary sources emit greenhouse gases."
 In line with the findings from Michigan v.
 EPA, the petitioning parties expressed concern that under this interpretation of § 7411(d) "will impose costs we can never recoup because E.P.A., the state, and others will be forced to sink even more years and resources into an enterprise that is — at best — legally uncertain.
 The court should intervene now."

 The Biden administration urged the Supreme Court not to intervene, allowing the EPA to issue its new rule "taking into account all relevant considerations, including changes to the electricity sector that have occurred during the last several years", and allow time for it to be reviewed, rather than make judgment on a speculative EPA rule.
-The Supreme Court certified the four petitions on October 29, 2021, consolidating the cases under West Virginia v.
+The Supreme Court agreed to take the four cases on October 29, 2021, consolidating them as West Virginia v.
 EPA.
 Due to the Supreme Court granting the case for review, the EPA indicated it would wait until the Court's decision before proceeding with drafting any new rules to replace the CPP or ACE.

-On February 28, 2022, oral arguments were heard and the Court considered if aspects of the case fell within its major question doctrine, which the Supreme Court has used to require the judiciary to defer to Congress rather than executive agencies on matters with what it perceives to be significant impacts and outcomes if it believes Congress did not explicitly grant that power to the agency.
+On February 28, 2022, oral arguments were heard and the Court considered if aspects of the case fell within its major questions doctrine, which the Supreme Court has used to require the judiciary to defer to Congress rather than executive agencies on matters with what it perceives to be significant impacts and outcomes if it believes Congress did not explicitly grant that power to the agency.